Tigers vs. Athletics Player Props Betting Odds

-Esteury Ruiz and Spencer Torkelson are among the players with prop bets available when the Oakland Athletics and the Detroit Tigers meet at Comerica Park on Wednesday (starting at 6:40 PM ET).
+Player prop bet options for Spencer Torkelson and others are available when the Detroit Tigers host the Oakland Athletics at Comerica Park on Thursday at 1:10 PM ET.

 Bet on this matchup or its props with BetMGM!